 5.42.
 An integral part of the safety assessment is the design specification of the facility and the equipment to be utilized therein.
 The design of each radioisotope production facility will be unique and dependent on the purpose of the facility, the proposed site and the national regulatory requirements.
-The Ssafety assessment should also consider the resistance to radiation resistance of other tools and equipment such as camera, cables and sensors ete-used in the accelerator room.
+The safety assessment should also consider the resistance to radiation of tools and equipment such as cameras, cables and sensors used in the accelerator room.

 5.43.
-Before operating implementing any changes in design of the facility or process, an assessment of all modifications and their consequences should be performed.
-Safety assessment should also consider radiation resistance of other tools and equipment such as camera, cables, sensors ete used in the accelerator room.
+Before implementing any changes in the design of the facility or process, an assessment of all modifications and their consequences should be performed.

-5.42.5.44.
+5.44.
 Annex I lists some of the key radiation safety issues to be considered in setting up a new radioisotope production facility or modifying an existing radioisotope production facility.